-Jussi Parkkila just finished his second season as Colorado's goaltending coach after being named to the position on July 7, 2017.
+Jussi Parkkila is in his third season as Colorado's goaltending coach after being named to his position on July 7, 2017.

-The Avalanche improved from 30th in goals-against average to 15th during Parkkila's first season in 2017-18.
-Colorado ranked seventh in team save percentage (.914) and allowed the seventh-fewest 5-on-5 goals in the league (140).
+After ranking 30th in team goals-against average prior to Parkkila's arrival, the Avalanche's goaltenders have finished 16th and 15th, respectively, during his two years on the staff.
+In Parkkila's first season of 2017-18, Colorado ranked seventh in team save percentage (.914) and allowed the seventh-fewest 5-on-5 goals in the league (140).

-After three years with the Ilves U-20 team in Finland, Parkkila began his pro coaching career with Yaroslavl Lokomotiv in 2007-08, where he tutored current Avalanche netminder Semyon Varlamov.
+After three years with the Ilves U-20 team in Finland, Parkkila began his pro coaching career with Yaroslavl Lokomotiv in 2007-08.
 The Tampere, Finland, native then moved on to coach with Tappara in Finland's top league for two seasons (2008-10).

 Jussi resides in his native Finland during the offseason with his wife, Niina, and daughter, Julia.